near/devx/README.md

 * Board
   * Clean up finished tasks
   * "We need a set way of setting this up"
+* We should do an example cleanup and round 2 sprinteroo
+* Embedding reports
+  * Ends at the end of this week.
+  * Follow up meetings

 ## DevX Sync | 27-May-2020